AYJACKSON-ICS4U/20time-log-due-every-saturday-night-MatthewBelanger/README.md

 some help next week I can figure this out and upload my progress.
 Other then this I should have this first app done and all uploaded by next week.
 After that I'm hoping to start working on a bigger final project, which will most likely be some sort of simple game or maybe an application.

+Week 5:
+I didn't have that much time this week to work on my project but in what little time I did have I've almost my first project which I will post when its done hopefully within the next couple of days.
+Once I've finished that I will start working on a bigger final project which will be some sort of game for the Iphone.